cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices -interviewing-deaf-hoh-individual.md

 ### 2.1.
 Info for production team

 **Provide written details in advance**: If possible, send a list of topics to be discussed during the interview ahead of time.
-This allows the candidate to prepare and reduces anxiety around misunderstanding questions on the spot.
-It also ensures they can fully engage in the conversation, making the interview more productive for both parties.
+This allows the interviewee to prepare and reduces anxiety around misunderstanding questions on the spot.
+It also ensures they can fully engage in the conversation.

-**Quick "warm-up" meeting prior**: Not only does it help break the ice, it also allows lip reading interviewees to familiarize themselves with the interviewer's lip patterns.
+**Quick "warm-up" meeting**: Not only does it help break the ice, it also allows lip reading interviewees to familiarize themselves with the interviewer's lip patterns.
 And those using speech-to-text apps can test the app's accuracy against the interviewer’s speech.

 **Audio accessibility**: Before the interview, inquire if the individual uses any personal assistive listening devices (ALDs), such as amplified headphones or personal amplifiers.
 If so, ensure compatibility with the interview setting, offer assistance with setup, and offer a microphone.